 For a list of scholarships available to students, see ucf.academicworks.com.

 Financial aid information and application forms may be obtained at the School of Global Health Management and Informatics’ office located in the Dr. Phillips Academic Commons at UCF Downtown (Suite 401) or in the Office of Student Financial Assistance in Suite 120 in Millican Hall (main campus).

 Orientation, Advising and Registration

 B.S. in Health Informatics and Information Management

-After attending an orientation conducted by Undergraduate Student Services (see “College Level ” below), prospective students meet with HIIM faculty members.
+After attending an orientation conducted by Undergraduate Affairs (see “College Level ” below), prospective students meet with HIIM faculty members.
 In addition, each student admitted to the HIIM program meets with an HIIM faculty member for academic advisement every semester.

 B.S. in Health Services Administration

 Please contact Program Director Mark Bush at firstname.lastname@example.org for more information.